Elie-A-98/yeager-dapp/README.md

 # Live Application

-When you mint a token, the contract owner is doing it for you (explained later in the DApp overview section, but for short i did this to avoid adding complexity to the token solidity contract which was out of scope for this project).
+When you mint a token, the contract owner is doing it for you (explained later in the DApp overview section, but for short it's to avoid adding complexity to the token creation).

 So if you face a `Problem occured` it is because the owner doesn't have enough sepolia ETH to mint new tokens.
-You can solve this problem by sending him sepolia ETH for free:

-Go [here](https://faucets.chain.link/sepolia), choose Ethereum Sepolia ETH and send to this address `0x47bd5885386087A5Efc6e2A0eA16074BBBa4002e`

-You should be able to mint new tokens after that
+In that case please send the owner `0x47bd5885386087A5Efc6e2A0eA16074BBBa4002e` sepolia eth for the minting feature to work.

+***I used [chain link](https://faucets.chain.link/sepolia) and [google faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to get free sepolia ETH***

 ---